pereznetworks/My-Tic-Tac-Toe-Game/README.md

             most humans will want to play the game as X.

             More on the computer player below under # Extra Credits.

-        TODO:
-          switch the Player X and Player O name input.... most humans playing the game like to read from left to right.
-          Since X normally takes the first turn... the player X name input 'feels' better placed on the left. with player O on the right.

 # Board Screen - Game play: